pvlib/pvlib-python/docs/sphinx/source/modelchain.rst

 Modeling with a :py:class:`~.ModelChain` typically involves 3 steps:

 1. Creating an instance of :py:class:`~pvlib.modelchain.ModelChain`.
 2. Executing a ModelChain.run_model method with weather data as input.
+See :ref:`_modelchain_runmodel` for a list of run_model methods.
-3. Examining the model results that are stored in the ModelChain's ``results`` attribute.
+3. Examining the model results that are stored in the ModelChain's :py:class:`ModelChain.results <.ModelChain.ModelChainResult>` attribute.

 A simple ModelChain example
 ---------------------------